FrancescoChemello/Software-Platforms-Project/README.md

 3. **Search and analysis:**
    The user submits a new query (e.g., `"ChatGPT"`) to extract all articles matching that query among those relevant to the issue.
 4. **Theme extraction:**
-   The platform analyzes the resulting subcorpus and returns a representation of the main themes discussed.
+   The platform analyzes the resulting subcorpus and returns a list of main topics (themes), each described by its most representative keywords.

 This workflow helps users study how specific topics are discussed in the media over time.